football player Thiago alcantara snapshot_rating

 Standardization: put data on the same ruler

-Raw data (shots, pass accuracy, yellow cards) has very different scales and cannot be added directly.
+Raw data (shots, pass accuracy, yellow cards) live on different scales and cannot be added directly.
 We first compute the Z-Score (Standardized Feature) for each metric and convert it into a relative performance value.

 Interpretation: higher values indicate stronger performance within the peer group.